 - all other factors having a reasonable bearing on the physical and psychological well-being of the child;

-- if a parent has misused the protection from abuse order process to gain an advantage in the parental rights and responsibilities process;
+- whether a parent has misused the protection from abuse order process to gain an advantage in the parental rights and responsibilities process;

-- if the child is under one year of age, whether the child is being breast-fed;
+- whether the child is being breast-fed if the child is under one year of age;

 - whether allocation of some or all parental rights and responsibilities would best support the child’s safety and well-being;

-- the existence of domestic abuse between the parents, in the past or currently, and how that abuse affects:
+- the existence of domestic abuse by one parent against the other parent, in the past or currently, and how that abuse affects: